-A recent study published in Neuropsychopharmacology demonstrated that the dopamine D2/3 receptor agonist pramipexole modulates the fronto-subthalamic pathway during sequential working memory.
-This work was performed by researchers in Dr. YE Zheng’s Lab at CEBSIT and Prof. Thomas MUENTE’s team at the Department of Neurology, University of Lübeck.
+A recent study published in Neuroscience Bulletin demonstrated that theta oscillations support prefrontal-hippocampal interactions in sequential working memory.
+This work was performed by researchers in Dr. YE Zheng’s Lab and Prof. ZHAN Shikun.

-A recent study published in Neuroscience Bulletin reveals that interval timing behavior is adaptive to recent experience of temporal interval and neuronal activity in the anterior lateral motor cortex (ALM) contributes to the short-term memory of time interval.
-This work was performed by researchers in Dr. YAO Haishan’s Lab at CEBSIT.
+A recent study published in Neuroscience Bulletin reveals that the secondary motor cortex to dorsal striatum pathway is crucial for suppressing inappropriate responses in visual perceptual decision behavior.
+This work was performed by researchers in Dr. YAO Haishan’s Lab.